Niha Zubair, Arivale Clinical Research Scientist, PhD

 Consider Arivale member Patrice*, who is trying to decrease her intake of high-sugar foods and yet finds herself repeatedly indulging when she walks through her front door at the end of a long day.
-She and her Arivale Coach have tried many solutions–balancing her blood sugar and stress-management practices to decrease cravings, for example.
+She’s tried many solutions with the help of an Arivale Coach–balancing her blood sugar and stress-management practices to decrease cravings, for example.
 Nothing has worked, and Patrice becomes increasingly frustrated and disappointed in herself for her seeming lack of will power.

 If you’ve ever been in a situation where success continues to elude you despite your best efforts, look inward.
 After exploring her thought patterns with her coach, Patrice realized that when driving home she thinks about how hard her day was and how much she deserves a reward.
 Of course, every day is difficult and stressful so the “just this once” reward turns into a daily occurrence.
 The thought “I deserve a sweet treat as a reward for my hard day” leads to her sweet-snacking behavior.

 Ah ha!
 But, what to do about it?

 This is where cognitive behavioral therapy (CBT)1 approaches come in.